-- Disruption of transboundary movement of goods and supplies resulted in shortage of goods in importing countries including raw materials and machinery used in manufacturing. - manufacturing.
-Disruption of manufacturing due to lack of supply of industrial supplies/inputs.
-Underestimation of demand by manufacturers contributed to further effects (e.g. semi-conductors which take time to produce) - Conductors which take time to producer Lockdowns and restricted movements resulted in loss of sales and unsold inventory affecting the business revenue.
+- Disruption of production of various kinds goods and services - Disruption of transboundary movement of goods and supplies resulted in shortage of goods in importing countries including raw materials and machinery used in manufacturing. - Disruption of manufacturing due to lack of supply of industrial supplies/inputs.

+Underestimation of demand by manufacturers contributed to further effects [e.g. semi conductors which take time to produce] - Conductors which reads cannot be producely Lockdowns which restricted movements resulted in loss of sales and unsold inventory affecting the business revenue.
 Businesses had to sale off at low prices especially for pershable goods resulting in losses.
-Supply chains disruptions were in the following order: manufacturing-constructionretail - · Consequently, the global trade declined by 8.5 % during 2020 (OECD 2021)
+Supply chains disruptions were in the following order: manufacturing-construction-retail - .
+Consequently, the global trade declined by 8.5 % during 2020 (OECD 2021)